 Rowena has developed a professional interest in chronic pain management over the last few years and is keen to assist clients that historically have had limited options and may have been poorly managed.
 She completed a PhD with University of Sydney researching chronic pain and nutrition

 Rowena is also a photographer.
-She enjoys living on Jervis Bay with her husband, as well as her 3 grown up daughters.
+She enjoys living in Jervis Bay with her husband, as well as her 3 adult daughters.